Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Gauge fields localization

 \subsubsection{Sine-Gordon superpotential}

 The influence of torsion and boundary term (by varying the parameters $c_1$ and $c_2$ respectively) on the potential and its direct influence on massless modes can be analyzed.
-As the value of the torsion parameter decreases, the potential increases its maximum (peaks and valleys) making the massless modes more localized (Fig.\ref{fig3}.$a$ and $b$).
-A similar effect is seen when we decrease the value of the boundary term parameter (Fig.\ref{fig3}.$c$ and $d$).
+As the value of the torsion parameter decreases, the potential increases its maximum (peaks and valleys) making the massless modes more localized (Fig.\ref{fig3}.($a$) and ($b$)).
+A similar effect is seen when we decrease the value of the boundary term parameter (Fig.\ref{fig3}.($c$) and ($d$)).

-The numerical solutions of Eq. (\ref{phi}) are represented in the figures \ref{fig5} and \ref{fig6}.
-Through Fig. \ref{fig5}, we can see the change in the solutions as the mass eigenvalues are modified.
-When we increase the mass eigenvalues, the solutions tend to have more oscillations and decrease their amplitudes.
-Something very interesting happens when we fix the mass value and vary the torsion parameters and the boundary term.
-By decreasing the value of the torsion parameter, the even and odd solutions present an increase in the amplitudes moving closer to the brane core (Fig.\ref{fig6}.$a$ and $b$).
-Again, we see similar behavior when decreasing the values of the boundary term parameter (Fig.\ref{fig6}.$c$ and $d$).
+Figures \ref{fig5} and \ref{fig6} show the numerical solutions of Eq. (\ref{phi}).
+In Fig. \ref{fig5}, we observe the change in the solutions as the mass eigenvalues are modified.
+Increasing the mass eigenvalues causes the solutions to have more oscillations and lower amplitudes.
+However, when we fix the mass value and vary the torsion parameters and boundary term, a more interesting behavior emerges.
+Specifically, decreasing the value of the torsion parameter causes the even and odd solutions to move closer to the brane core and increase in amplitude (Fig. \ref{fig6}.($a$) and ($b$)).
+Similarly, decreasing the value of the boundary term parameter leads to similar behavior in the solutions (Fig. \ref{fig6}.($c$) and ($d$)).